Code-Institute-Submissions/P4-Sports-Expert/README.md

    The ability for users to search multiple blog posts by author.
 I think this feature would be important as the site grows so users can search for blogposts by their favourite author.

    - [USER STORY:Search bar #16](https://github.com/seanj06/P4-Sports-Expert/issues/16)
    A search bar on the homepage so users can search for either blogposts, categorys, title keywords or authors from the homepage.
-I think this feature would be importantas the site grows for users to easily find blogposts they are looking for.
+I think this feature would be important as the site grows for users to easily find blogposts they are looking for.

    - [USER STORY:Reset Password #7](https://github.com/seanj06/P4-Sports-Expert/issues/7)
    The ability for users to be able to reset their password if they lose it.
 This is currently beyond my skillset but would be an important part of any user authentication system.